 In December 2017, I made the decision I had been avoiding for years and made an appointment to see an ophthalmologist about eye surgery.
-Prior to this decision, I had exhausted every possible vision therapy option, including waiting for Dr. Davies to be trained in Syntonics.
+Prior to that decision, I had exhausted every possible vision therapy option, including waiting for Dr. Davies to be trained in Syntonics.
 I was the first patient to use the protocol, even though they encouraged him to not choose the most difficult patient first.
 I didn’t notice any improvement, so that didn’t last long.

-With my insurance came a health savings account, where I was able to accumulate some funds towards the deductible and my mom offered to help because she knew how much it meant to me to resolve my eye issues.
-My excuses were evaporating and I finally realized that my dream of achieving stereopsis with vision therapy alone was at an end.
+In July 2016, I started receiving insurance benefits at work after twenty-five years of having no insurance due to self-employment.
+With my insurance came a health savings account, where I was able to accumulate some funds towards the $4500 deductible and my mom offered to help because she knew how much it meant to me to resolve my eye issues.
+My excuses were evaporating!
+I finally realized that my dream of achieving stereopsis with vision therapy alone was at an end.

 Just before surgery

 Dr. David Petersen was recommended to me by my vision therapy optometrist, Dr. Jarrod Davies.
 At my preliminary visit in January, I met Dr. Petersen and his staff and felt very comfortable with them.
 He went over what he would recommend and completed initial testing.
-They were getting a new machine in their office that measured stereopsis ability and wanted to test me before scheduling the surgery to make sure I wouldn’t end up with double vision.
+They were getting a new machine in their office that measured stereopsis ability and they wanted to test me before scheduling the surgery.
+It was intended to make sure I wouldn’t end up with double vision.
 I readily agreed to wait for the machine to arrive.
 It took a little longer than expected, but I when I completed the testing, I did exceptionally well.
 I’m sure it was due to all the vision therapy I’ve done over the past few years.
 My eyes wanted to work together, they just needed alignment.

 Surgery was scheduled and I was told I would need to wear glasses for a few weeks with a prism attached to the left lens.
 The prism was designed to mimic the change that would occur in my vision with the surgery.
 I haven’t worn glasses full time since I was 15 years old, so that brought back all kinds of unpleasant feelings from my childhood, and the prism made my eyes look pretty funny.
-It seemed to bother me the most though, and before I knew it the day for surgery arrived.
+It seemed to bother me more than anyone else though, and before I knew it the day for surgery arrived.
 My eyes looked their very worst right before the surgery because of the effects of the prism.

 It’s taken me a long time, but I have accepted the fact that for some of us, surgery is a necessary component to achieving more normal vision.
 I’m glad it wasn’t necessary for my daughter or my son, and that they were able to have vision therapy in their youth.
 But for me, eye muscle surgery was the key to success.